 7. Just look at his six-pack!
 Isn’t he incredibly fit?

+Another of those exercise misconceptions that mislead people.
 Having a chiselled six-pack and being very muscular are not the only criteria of being fit, or for that matter, even very strong.
 This is the case particularly if those popping muscles have been developed the way a professional bodybuilder trains—by isolating muscle groups and not necessarily paying much attention to stretching and cardiovascular endurance exercises.
 A professional bodybuilder’s body is meant, mostly, for show.
 That is the main purpose of their training.
-On the other hand, an athlete or a sportsperson’s training is for performance.
+On the other hand, an athlete’s training is for performance.
 So apart from strength, the athlete’s fitness routine involves a good amount of exercises for flexibility, speed, and stamina.
 A person may be muscular but if they do not have good flexibility or stamina, they can’t really be considered completely fit.

 Many actors and models have proven that visible six-pack abs and overly well-defined muscles are achievable by putting in hard work.
 Our leading sportspeople put in much more hard work and time into their fitness workouts and training.